informalsystems/vdd/fastsync/fastsync.md

 - `OnStatusResponse(addr Address, height int64)`: The full node with
   address *addr* returns its current height.
-The function updates the height information about *addr*, and may also increase *TargetHeight*
+The function updates the height information about *addr*, and may also increase *TargetHeight*.

 - `OnBlockResponse(addr Address, b Block)`.
 The full node with address *addr* returns a block.
 It is added to *blockstore*.
 Then the auxiliary function `Execute` is called.

 - `Execute()`: Iterates over the *blockstore*.
 Starts at height until the longest prefix.
-Checks soundness of block after block, and executes the transactions of a sound block.
+Checks soundness of block after block, and executes the transactions of a sound block and updates *state*.
 If the longest prefix reaches *TargetHeight* it terminates *Fastsync*.

+If in the course of the execution *peerIDs* becomes empty (this is only possible if [FS-CORR-PEER] is violated), then *FastSync* does **abort**.

 ### Details